 - The parent/guardian meets with the teacher to explain the concern and reach a resolution.
 A plan of action may be needed.
-Please schedule a follow up meeting with the teacher(s) either by phone, note, or in person, to check on progress. - 2.
-If the concern is not resolved, then it is appropriate to contact the school principal.
+Please schedule a follow up meeting with the teacher(s) either by phone, note, or in person, to check on progress. - If the concern is not resolved, then it is appropriate to contact the school principal.
 The principal will schedule a meeting with the parent/guardian and teacher.
-The - concern and action taken will be reviewed.
+The concern and action taken will be

+- reviewed.
 A new plan of action will be developed and carried out.
-Another meeting will be scheduled to check on progress. - If the concern persists after the principal and teacher have attempted resolution, then parents/guardians may contact the superintendent at the district office.
+Another meeting will be scheduled to check on progress. - If the concern persists after the principal and teacher have attempted resolution, then parents/guardians may contact the superintendent at the district office. - 4.
+If the concern is not resolved, the parents/guardians the school board.